gtmdotme/GTX/README.md

 ## Usage
 ### Include Bw-Graph in your own project
 - include library bwgraph in your project's CMakeLists.txt.
-- copy bwgraph.hpp from /bind into your project.
+- copy bind/bwgraph.hpp into your project.
 - include bwgraph.hpp to use Bw-Graph
 ### API
 The full Bw-Graph APIs can be found in /bind/bwgraph.hpp.